 George Fontinos purchases 40,000 pounds of shrimp a month for his six Harbor Inn restaurants in North Carolina.
 Except for a short period in the aftermath of Hurricane Katrina, when shrimping was suspended, he has always used wild American shrimp.
 Though their flavor is superior to most imports, he says, the difference goes beyond that.

 “Imports can be very good,” he said.
 “But with domestic shrimp the quality is easier to control.
 Imports don’t hold moisture as well, they tend to dry out.”

 For a chef who is broiling, grilling, and frying up thousands of pounds of shrimp a week, consistency in moisture and flavor is essential.
 “Especially when it comes to frying,” Fontinos said.
 “You’ll notice a difference even in one extra minute of cooking.”

 Nicholas Calias, Director of Food and Beverages and Corporate Executive Chef of The Colonnade Hotel in Boston, Massachusetts, explained his preference for wild American shrimp.
 “Wild United States shrimp have a more pronounced flavor than imported farm-raised [shrimp], allowing chefs to bring bigger flavors to the table and our guests’ palates without having to do as much with the shrimp.”

 Wild American shrimp can be identified by the Wild American Shrimp logo or by designation of Wild Caught Gulf Shrimp.
-They are available in the frozen seafood section of grocery stores and specialty food stores, including Whole Foods, Wal-Mart, Sam’s, Wegman’s, Winn-Dixie, HEB, Earth’s Fire, Price Chopper, and Harris Teeter.
+They are available in the frozen seafood section of grocery stores and specialty food stores, including Amazon/Whole Foods, Wal-Mart, Sam’s, Wegman’s, Winn-Dixie, HEB, Earth’s Fire, Price Chopper, and Harris Teeter.